Easy Pickled Mustard Seeds

 Top 9 Serving Ideas

-Pickled Mustard Seeds can be enjoyed in a variety of ways.
+Pickled Mustard Seeds can be enjoyed in a variety of ways, as with it’s sister condiment Horseradish Mustard.
 Here are some ideas for incorporating them into your favorite dishes.

 1. Eggs – Smoked Deviled Eggs